brendt/stitcher.io/src/data/blog/2018-03-07-responsive-images-done-right.md

 The idea behind responsive images is simple: try to serve an image which dimensions are as close as possible to the image dimensions on screen.
+This results is smaller bandwidth usage and faster load times!

 For example: if you're displaying an image on a mobile device with a screen of 600px wide, there's no need for downloading that image with a width of 1000px.